 The Harry Potter books may be “children’s books,” but that doesn’t mean that you could sit down and read them all in a day like you could a stack of Dr. Seuss books.
 There are seven primary Harry Potter books, not including the short stories and spin-offs, and they are long books.
 So how long would it take to sit down and read them all?

-Assuming an average reading speed of 250 words per minute (WPM), it would take approximately 72.27 hours to read the original seven Harry Potter books.
-Together, the books contain 1,084,170 words, which would take around 4,336.68 minutes to read at 250 words per minute.
+Assuming an average reading speed of 250 words per minute (WPM), it would take approximately 68 hours and 40 minutes hours to read the original seven Harry Potter books.
+Together, the books contain 1,084,170 words, which would take around 4,120minutes to read at 250 words per minute.

 This article will break down how long it would take the average reader to read each individual Harry Potter book, how long the series would take if you included the additional spin-off books, and how many words are in each book.
 It’ll also discuss how long it takes to watch all the currently available Harry Potter movies.
 Keep reading to learn more!

 Reading Times for the Original Seven Books

 The following is a list of each of the original Harry Potter books, along with their word counts and how long it would take to read them at an average reading speed of 250 words per minute:

 - Harry Potter and the Sorcerer’s Stone: 76,944 words; 5 hours and 32 minutes

 - Harry Potter and the Chamber of Secrets: 85,141 words; 5 hours and 41 minutes

 - Harry Potter and the Prisoner of Azkaban: 107,253 words; 7 hours and 15 minutes

 - Harry Potter and the Goblet of Fire: 190,637 words; 12 hours and 14 minutes